to Roslin Castle, near Edinburgh, Scotland

 and probably he sought something else of importance.
 Iceland is a volcanic

 area where very pure sulphur from eruptions lies for the taking.
 Such pure

-found both cod and sulphur but vengeful agents of the Hanseatic League
+both cod and sulphur but vengeful agents of the Hanseatic League killed him

-killed him on his return to his home base.
-Even in the mid 20th century
+on his return to his home base.
+Even in the mid 20th century Britain and Iceland

-earlier William St Clair, so Lomas says, was entrusted with taking Bruce’s
+An earlier William St Clair, so Lomas says, was entrusted with taking

 with the task although St Clair was one of an escort of Scots nobles accompanying

-makes this William Grand Master of the Scottish Templars although they
+Lomas makes this William Grand Master of the Scottish Templars although

-recently made marble plinth in Rosslyn Chapel bears a worn image of an
+A recently made marble plinth in Rosslyn Chapel bears a worn image of

-a metre in length St Clair must have been a midget.
-It is more probably
+in length St Clair must have been a midget.
+It is more probably from a child’s

 and myths on their heads.
 Let it suffice that one of their number was first